PragnyaKalvakol/GDP-I-GROUP-4/README.md

   </p>

 #### Hardware Interface
 <p> The hardware requirement at the user end is really simple and the website cal alsorun on the hardware that can run a basic simple browser.
-The application will runon any system with basic requirement. </p>
+The application will run on any system with basic requirement. </p>

+#### Software Interface
+<p> During our system development, we design both static and dynamic website interfaces.
+The application software will run on operating system Window8, windows 10 with additional requirements and also in android mobiles. </p>